 In the unfortunate situation where a ferry accident leads to fatalities, the loved ones of deceased ferry workers may also be able to claim compensation thanks to these federal laws governing the maritime industry.

 To help you navigate these confusing laws, you can rely on the assistance of an experienced maritime lawyer.
-This professional knows the laws inside and out and has helped other maritime workers get the compensation they needed.
+This professional knows the laws inside and out and has helped other maritime workers get the compensation they need.